krikera/python-shell-exp/README.md

   - Access special variables like `$$` (process ID) and `$?` (exit code).
   - Variables persist throughout the shell session.
   - View all variables using `export` without argument.

+- **Tilde Expansion**:
+  Support for using `~` as a shortcut:
+  - Standalone `~` expands to the user's home directory
+  - Paths starting with `~/` expand to paths relative to home
+  - `~username/` expands to another user's home directory
+  - Works in all contexts where paths are expected

+- **Help System**:
+  Documentation for built-in commands:
+  - `help` lists all available built-in commands
+  - `help command` provides detailed help on a specific command
+  - Includes syntax, description, and usage information
+  - Supports redirection and can be used in pipes

 - **External Command Execution**:
   Executes external commands by searching for them in your system's `PATH` with proper error handling for cases like command not found or permission issues.